Special Situation Investing

 As with most things, the ACH method is best illustrated by working through an example of the process.
 For today’s example, let’s revisit one of the show’s real-time investment write-ups, that of Mesabi Trust.
 As regular listeners of the show will remember, Mesabi is a royalty trust with no employees that derives its income passively via royalties it collects on all iron ore mined from its properties in Minnesota’s iron range.
 The operating company which extracts the actual ore, and which owes a royalty to Mesabi Trust unit holders, is the steel company Cleveland Cliffs.

 Cleveland Cliffs CEO, Mr. Goncalves, recently took issue with what he believes to be exorbitant royalty fees owed to Mesabi Trust and announced that he would idle the Mesabi Trust mining operations on Mesabi Trust properties to avoid paying royalty fees.
-For more details on the company’s history and the dispute you can review one of our previous podcasts (Episode xx) on the topic, but for the time being you now understand the main issue under dispute.
+For more details on the company’s history and the dispute you can review one of our previous podcasts (Episode 43) on the topic, but for the time being you now understand the main issue under dispute.
 As we work through the ACH method using the Mesabi Trust example, please reference the ACH chart included at the end of the write up.

 Now if you’re a unit holder in Mesabi Trust, which I am, and Cleveland Cliffs idles the mining operation, which they did, then you’re not going to get paid.
 As a unit holder, you’re keenly interested in how this dispute will be resolved, when it will be resolved, and most importantly when your dividend will resume.